What is Robots.txt File and How to Manage Crawlers?

 Which User Agents are allowed?.
 Here are some of the common User Agents?

 - Mozilla/5.0 (Windows NT 6.1; Win64; x64; rv:47.0) Gecko/20100101 Firefox/47.0

 - Mozilla/5.0 (Macintosh; Intel Mac OS X x.y; rv:42.0) Gecko/20100101 Firefox/42.0

-Which Pages or Directories are allowed to be crawled?
+Disallow is used to control which Pages or Directories are not allowed to be crawled?

 User-agent: * Disallow: /wp-admin/ # Not allowed to crawl

-Which Pages or Directories are not allowed to be crawled?
+Allow tells search engine bots that which Pages or Directories are allowed to be crawled?

 4. Crawl-Delay Directive

 Craw-Delay directive is used to specify that Crawlers must wait for a specific amount of time (seconds) before crawling.
 This directive is used to avoid overloading of web servers.

 User-agent: * # all user agents/crawlers are allowed Crawl-delay: 1 # 1 second delay